DIY JGY Turbo Manifold for KA

 I used some crazy high temp header paint stuff (brush on).
 I don’t exactly remember what it was called, but it contained a lot of metal, and wasn’t the healthiest of stuff to deal with.
 The back of the can said “and other partially unknown contents”.
 I found it laying around the garage.

 step 8: Slotting the runners.
-This is not neccessary, but just about everyone reccomends it.
+This is not necessary, but just about everyone recommends it.
 It helps take the stress out of the metal when it heats up.
-I first attempted with a sawzall.
+I first attempted with a Sawzall.

 …but it had a crappy blade… so I had to go hack saw.
 This was a VERY good workout!

 Now go get a coke… and psych yourself up for the next couple of slots.